 - Breanne Lott, Mel and Enid Zuckerman College of Public Health – Nigeria (study/research)

-- Annie Morphew, Department of History – Germany (study/research)
+- Annie Morphew, Department of History and Division for Late Medieval and Reformation Studies – Germany (study/research)

-- Rachel Small, Department of History – Germany (study/research)
+- Rachel Small, Department of History and Division for Late Medieval and Reformation Studies – Germany (study/research)

 - Bjorn Wastvedt, Department of Philosophy – Germany (study/research)